 ‘The Utrecht Lecture’ which she delivered in Stellenbosch, in honour of the renewal of the relationship between the universities of Utrecht and Stellenbosch, being an alumna of both universities, was published as ‘Poeta laureata’: Anna Maria van Schurman, de eerste studente in 1636 (Utrecht 2004;rede ter ere van het herstel banden UU en US; it was a preliminary shorter version of the book De eerste studente: Anna Maria van Schurman (1636) (2004, reprinted in 2007).
 In 2010 The first female university student: Anna Maria van Schurman (1636) was published by Igitur, the Utrecht University Press First Female University Student Anna Maria van Schurman 1636

-Since six years she writes on (unknown) Women and Spirituality in a column of the Domcathedral in Utrecht, called Vrouwen toen en nu (Women past and present).
-Examples are the Frisian Anna Eisabeth Buma, the Groninger Hyleke Gockinga, Sarah Losh, Maria de Vooght, Hebe Kohlbrugge and Ans Vogel, to mention a few)
+Since 2013 she has a column on Women and Spirituality in the Handreiking (Domcathedral in Utrecht), called Vrouwen toen en nu (Women past and present).
+Examples are the Frisian Anna Elisabeth Buma, the Groninger Hyleke Gockinga, Sarah Losh, Maria de Vooght, Hebe Kohlbrugge, Ida Gerhardt and Ans Vogel, to mention a few)

 At present she is writing a book on the name and fame of Anna Maria van Schurman.
 The bookroll on the same topic was presented on 1 September 2016. bookroll

 Since 2000 she is a member of the Maatschappij der Nederlandse Letterkunde and of Die Suid-Afrikaanse Akademie vir Wetenskap en Kunste.
 In 2015 she became president of the Gerrit Achterberggenootschap.

 Last but not least: she is mother of the twins Thomas and Brandaan Huigen and married to Erik Heijerman.